the-imraaan/visual-regression-testing/README.md

   - Add url
   - Run test
 And boom the first will show failed because it will set the base screenshot.
 Then run again you are good to go.
+-- If want to skip any of elements on the page add the CSS class in the test_utils/screenshot.css

 ---
 ## Run Tests